Monthly Mission Focus – Family Promise / IHN

 St. Mark’s has been a long-time partner of Interfaith Hospitality Network, the hallmark program of Family Promise.
 IHN is a coordinated response of the faith community that provides emergency food & shelter, offers individual skill development & rehabilitation, advocates for economic stability and strives to end homelessness for the guests they serve.
 Each congregation in the network takes turns furnishing overnight lodging and meals during their assigned week, several times each year.
 Our role as volunteers is fundamental to this program – we can make a difference by offering dignified compassionate assistance to families who have lost their homes.

 Click here to make a financial donation to Family Promise or use the mission envelope in the Sunday bulletin.
-You may also help by donating twin-size blankets, new pillows, baby wipes or petroleum jelly.
+You may also help by donating twin-size blankets, new pillows, laundry detergent pods and disinfectant wipes.
 These donations may be placed in a bin inside Door #2 at St. Mark’s.

 Volunteer needs include: